 You will learn about the functions of a digital multi meter – how to use the multi meter to best effect by applying the most appropriate multi meter function when testing vehicle electrical circuits – and understand what to look for.

-The course explains Ohms Law and Watts law, highlighting CAN bus and lighting systems as practical examples of where these two laws of physics are relevant to modern vehicle electrics and electrical systems technologies.
+The course explains Ohms Law and Watts Law, highlighting CAN bus, lighting systems and PTC / NTC components as practical examples of where these are relevant to modern vehicle electrics and electrical system technologies.

->

-> The course comprises a range of classroom based guided practical study tasks.
+The course comprises a range of classroom based guided practical study tasks.

 Tasks are carried out using course workbooks in conjunction with electrical test kits, digital multi meters and a range of useful test leads and accessories.